wp-plugins/social-polls-by-opinionstage/readme.txt

 2. **Two sided poll: after vote** - After voting in the poll, users are encouraged to share their poll vote in Facebook or Twitter driving additional traffic to the site
 3. **Full list of poll voters** - Click 'view all', to view the full list of poll voters and discover who supports what.
 You can also follow users from this screen
 4. **Profile of poll participant** - click on one of the poll participants to view his/her opinion profile.
 The profile includes votes in other polls, list of following users and more
-5. **Start a poll / debate form** - Just add a question, add sides & select a topic and you're ready to go.
+5. **Start a poll form** - Just add a question, add sides & select a topic and you're ready to go.
 Click the 'show details' for advanced poll options
 6. **Insert social poll icon** - From the WordPress editor, click on the social poll icon to add a poll to the post/page

 == Upgrade Notice ==